-Frequency in singing bowls is measured in vibrations per second.
-This measure is commonly known as Hertz (Hz).
+Singing bowls frequency is measured in vibrations per second.
+This measure is commonly known as singing bowl Hertz (Hz).
 The lower the frequency the slower the vibrations.
 The musical scale, do re me or A B C can also be expressed in Hz.

 Theoretically people can hear 20,000 Hz (20 KHz) but as far as I know that is limited to children and people living in societies without amplified sound.
 Most audiologists are happy if you can hear 12 KHz but they will test you higher if it looks like you have something left up there.

-On the software side the program needs to isolate frequencies and then process them individually.
-Lots of phone aps have problems with this and jump from note to note.
+On the software side, the program needs to isolate sound bowl frequencies and then process them individually.
+Lots of phone apps have problems with this and jump from note to note.
 There is software out there designed for composers that has very good frequency isolation.
 Once the software isolates the frequency, that is tracks each individual note and overtone, the next step is to generate a number of data points for each tone.
-By data points I mean individual readings over time, sometime hundreds of readings per second.
+By data points I mean individual readings over time, sometimes hundreds of readings per second.
 When you examine a data dump on a bowl what you don’t see is the same frequency over and over.
-Instead the readings spread over a range.
+Instead, the readings spread over a range.
 This range might be narrow, under 1 Hz or wide 5 Hz and even more.
-The software will take an average or a most frequent occurrence (mode) and display that as the bowl’s frequency.
+The software will take an average or the most frequent occurrence (mode) and display that as the Tibetan singing bowl’s frequency.

 Amplitude is the strength of a sound wave.
 It is measured objectively in decibels (dB – named after the father of the telephone).
 Loudness is our perception of that amplitude.
 You’d think the stronger the amplitude, the louder the sound – but our minds do not work that way.
 Evolution has optimized our hearing for the sound of language.
 Powerful but deep sounds seem soft while much less powerful sounds in higher frequencies seem very loud.
 A woman speaking in English uses frequencies from 200 Hz (the sound of J or M) to 5,000 Hz (the sound of S or th).
 A very deep male voice might go as low as 100 Hz.
 The human brain is wired to accentuate the sounds in the speech range.
 It is no coincidence that the frequencies of singing bowls are close the range of our language driven perceptual sweet spot.